Auditor-General of Ghana: 1981–present

+In June 2026, the Fourth Estate reported an amount of 280 million Ghana Cedis flagged by the auditor general remained unpaid three years after the department reported that some heads of State institutions could not account for the said amount.

+Reporting on the expenditure incured during the 13th All African Games hosted in Ghana, the Auditor General reported about millions of untraceable transactions made to provide accommodations to guest and athletes during the games in 2024.

 Mandate of the auditor-general

 The legitimate mandate for public sector audit is exclusively vested in the auditor-general's position and Article 187 of the 1992 Constitution of Ghana provides the mandate of the Auditor General as follows: